quadbio/RNAseq_tutorial/Tutorial.md

 Here let's focus on Bash, and go through a few commonly used commands in Bash.
 Please see it as a start of getting into using Bash in Linux, not the end.
 If you would like to dedicate yourself a bit into data analysis, knowing more than the most basic commands would be very useful and important.
 For instance, the scripting function is extremely useful to wrap up different operations into one pipeline and apply to multiple objects (like files), but this won't be covered here (otherwise this would become a Bash tutorial than RNA-seq data analysis).
 There are many great books introducing Bash commands and scripting, so as many resources available online.
 You can quite easily get the information online.

+>**NOTE**
-<span style="font-size:0.8em">*P.S.
-The term "shell" here means a computer program that presents a CLI that allows you to control your computer using commands entered with a keyboard instead of controlling GUIs with a mouse/keyboard/touchscreen combination.*</span>
+>* The term "shell" here means a computer program that presents a CLI that allows you to control your computer using commands entered with a keyboard instead of controlling GUIs with a mouse/keyboard/touchscreen combination.

-<span style="font-size:0.8em">*P.S.2 The term prompt refers to what you see when the CLI is waiting for your command.
-In Bash it is`$` by default but customizable.*</span>
+>* The term prompt refers to what you see when the CLI is waiting for your command.
+In Bash it is`$` by default but customizable.

-<span style="font-size:0.8em">*P.S.3 The Windows CLIs has a lot of differences compared to the shells used in Linux, and we won't talk about it here.*</span>
+>* The Windows CLIs has a lot of differences compared to the shells used in Linux, and we won't talk about it here.

 Here are some of the most commonly used Bash commands, most of which are pre-installed in any commonly used Linux distribution: